jeevv/MiniRover/README.md

 1. Tuning PID constants
 2. Interfacing IMU and fusing data with wheel encoders using an EKF
 ### Tasks completed:
-1. PID control for linear velocity
+1. PID control for linear velocity and angular velocity
 ## Issues
 None :)